AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 packet, 0 otherwise

 W: two bits, which if set to 0, mean that each OBU (or OBU fragment) MUST be preceded by a length field.
-If either bit is set, provides the number of OBUs that are packetized; the last OBU (or OBU fragment) MUST NOT be preceded by a length field.
+If either bit is set, the field provides the number of OBUs that are packetized; the last OBU (or OBU fragment) MUST NOT be preceded by a length field.
 Instead, the length of the last OBU (or OBU fragment) contained in the packet can be calculated from the packet size, the size of the UDP and RTP headers, the combined length fields of the other OBUs